-A Guide to Choosing the Right Monitor Mount for Your Truss
+A Guide to Choosing the Right Truss Monitor Mounts

-If you are going to use our truss at a trade show exhibit you will more than likely also want to take advantage of using media such as computers, or flat screen TVs to make impact and deliver your message.
+If you are going to use our Truss Monitor Mounts at a trade show exhibit you will more than likely also want to take advantage of using media such as computers, or flat screen TVs to make an impact and deliver your message.
 Here is a helpful guide to determining the right monitor mount for you.
-We have three different mounts that work with our Trussworks F10 (flat), T10 (triangular), S10 (square) traditional truss as well as our EZ6 & EZ12 Modular truss, and our Hyperlite systems.
+We have three different truss monitor mounts that work with our Trussworks F10 (flat), T10 (triangular), S10 (square) traditional truss as well as our EZ6 & EZ12 Modular truss, and our Hyperlite systems.

 It can be a bit confusing trying to determine if your monitor will work with a certain mount!
 The key is VESA compatibility.
 All of our mounts are Flat Display Mounting Interface (FDMI), also known as VESA Mounting Interface Standard (MIS) or simply a VESA mount.
 If you have ever dealt with installing monitors for shows, you might have heard the term “VESA compatible” or “VESA standards”.